Faculty

 Laura Castro-Schilo (Ph.D., 2012, SAS Institute)

-Jonathan Helm (Ph.D., 2013, Assistant Professor, Department of Psychology, San Diego State University)
+Jonathan Helm (Ph.D., 2013, Associate Professor, Department of Psychology, San Diego State University)

 Stephen Aichele (Ph.D., 2013, Assistant Professor, Department of Psychology, Colorado State University)